bradietilley/pest-stories/docs/stories/name.md

 $story->getTestName(); // can create something cool
 ```

-Note: The full name is what is passed to pest as the test name.
+Note: The test name is what is passed to pest as the name of test case.

 **Inheritance**